By Jennifer Tsang and Diana Kenney

 “Our ultimate goal is to understand how a single [butterfly] cell can make this elaborate nanostructure,” says Patel.
 “If the geometry of the nanostructure is 10 nanometers off, you’d have a noticeably wrong color.
 How can a cell make patterns at such a small scale, so accurately?”

-With Kimura and Null’s windowing technique, they can peer into live pupae and image the developing hindwing with a dissecting microscope – or even an iPhone.
+At present, the team can peer into windowed pupae and image the developing hindwing with a dissecting microscope – or even an iPhone.
 “The key now is to be able to have fluorescent molecules in there and to use a confocal or super-resolution microscope to see real detail,” Patel says.

 Indeed, Anna Czarkwiani and Neelima Sharma, students in this summer’s Embryology Course, have made another breakthrough and developed an approach for fluorescent live imaging of the actin network within butterfly scales.